Serene-Arc/bulk-downloader-for-reddit/README.md

 ## FAQ
 ### I can't startup the script no matter what.
 - Try `python3` or `python` or `py -3` as python have real issues about naming their program

+### I can't open the self posts.
+- Self posts are held at subreddit as Markdown.
+So, the script downloads them as Markdown in order not to lose their stylings.
+However, there is a great Chrome extension [here](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) for viewing Markdown files with its styling.
+Install it and open the files with Chrome.

 ## Changelog
 ### 10/07/2018